-There are couple of important things and true techniques for appraising a domain name, you should look at when trying to evaluate and it include:
+There are the couple of important things and true techniques for appraising a domain name, you should look at when trying to evaluate and it includes:

-- The length of the domain, the shorter the domain is, the more it will cost.
-Because when domain name is short, it is easy to spell, remember and descriptive or brand able.
-Your domain should not contain hyphens and numbers and for me it should be with .com extension.
+1- The length of a domain, the shorter the domain is, the more it will cost.
+Because when a domain name is short, it is easy to spell, remember and descriptive or brandable.
+Your domain should not contain hyphens and numbers and for me, it should be with .com extension.

-- One, two or three word domain names are much valuable than the others (Now a days, it is impossible to find a three word domain name with .com or .net extension).
+2- One, two or three-word domain names are much valuable than the others (Nowadays, it is impossible to find a three-word domain name with .com or .net extension).
 So, domains with very few words value the most.

-Domain names were discover to make it easier for people to access websites, so it’s important that your domain is easily understandable.
+Domain names were discovered to make it easier for people to access websites, so it’s important that your domain is easily understandable.

 Any confusion that your domain causes will negatively impact how much others are willing to shell out.